 A Charter Officer may request audits through the routine annual audit planning process.
 Alternatively, a Charter Officer may request that the City Auditor conduct audits, special studies or other activities which were not included in the Annual Audit Plan.
 If in the opinion of the City Auditor, the request may have a significant impact on the Annual Audit Plan, such requests will be presented to the City Commission by the City Auditor along with a recommendation as to whether the audit should be undertaken.
 If approved by the City Commission, such audits will be incorporated into the Annual Audit Plan.
 Upon completion of these services, the written report documenting the results of the review will be issued to the requesting Charter Officer.
-In accordance with the report processing procedures defined in Section 9 of this Resolution, the requesting Charter Officer will provide a written response to the City Auditor regarding recommendations made in the report.
-In the event there is disagreement between the City Auditor and the Charter Officer receiving the requested consulting services, the matter will be presented to the Audit and Finance Committee for resolution.
+In accordance with the report processing procedures defined in Section 9 of this Resolution, the requesting Charter Officer will provide a written response to the City Auditor and the Charter Officer receiving the requested consulting services, the matter will be presented to the Audit and Finance Committee for resolution.
 In any event the City Auditor will then inform the City Commission in writing that a review has been performed and a written report is available upon request.